owenBeresford/extra-panda/README.md

 <details>
 <summary> Engineering details (return of..) </summary>
 I imported another feature from into this repo, made it more readable and added better tests.
 Note when using node-libCurl, there is something not lined-up with standard Vite.
-Vite cannot load / handle the library files.
+Vite cannot load / handle the library files that are compiled Clang code.
 If I run the TS files via node-vite, there is no visible compiler step, and it links the Clang lib correctly.
 To run new tool, please use handling added to package.json